ogatech4real/LambdaEdgeAI/README.md

 The system also integrates a **predictive AI engine** via AWS Lambda to detect anomaly risks and estimate failure probabilities, enabling proactive maintenance decisions.

+At the core of the solution is a Lambda function that simulates telemetry data from three virtual industrial devices.
+These devices represent real-world machines, and the simulated data includes critical process variables such as temperature, vibration, and operational status.
+The Lambda function is triggered automatically every minute using Amazon EventBridge, ensuring continuous data generation.
+While this simulation provides a development-friendly way to model the system, it also mirrors how real telemetry could be ingested using AWS IoT Core.
+In a production scenario, physical devices can publish sensor data via MQTT over edge gateways, and AWS IoT Core would route this data into the same backend pipeline.
+This demonstrates how easily this solution can scale from simulation to real-world deployments.

+All telemetry data is persistently stored in a DynamoDB table.
+From there, it becomes the basis for diagnostics and visualization.
+Threshold logic built into the Lambda simulator reflects real-world maintenance practices.
+For temperatures exceeding 80°C and vibration levels above 2.5 mm/s are red flags for conditions like bearing failure or early misalignment, which is triggered.
+These values aren’t random; they reflect the kinds of metrics engineers closely monitor in predictive maintenance programs.

 ---

 ## Features